+Page 1 of 3

+N.C.P.I.-CRIM.
+208.04

-Page 1 of 3 N.C.P.I.-CRIM.
-208.04A MAILING A THREAT TO KILL OR INFLICT SERIOUS BODILY INJURY UPON A(N) [LEGISLATIVE] [EXECUTIVE] [COURT] OFFICER.
+THREATENING TO KILL OR INFLICT SERIOUS BODILY INJURY UPON A(N) [LEGISLATIVE]

+[EXECUTIVE] [COURT] OFFICER.
 FELONY.

+GENERAL CRIMINAL VOLUMEREPLACEMENT

+JUNE 2022

-GENERAL CRIMINAL VOLUME REPLACEMENT JUNE 2022 N.C.
-Gen. Stat. §§ 14-16.7(a); 14-16.8.
+N.C.
+Gen. Stat. §§ 14-16.7(a); 14-16.8

-208.04A MAILING A THREAT TO KILL OR INFLICT SERIOUS BODILY INJURY UPON A(N) [LEGISLATIVE] [EXECUTIVE] [COURT] OFFICER.
+208.04 THREATENING TO KILL OR INFLICT SERIOUS BODILY INJURY UPON A(N) [LEGISLATIVE] [EXECUTIVE] [COURT] OFFICER.
 FELONY.

-The defendant has been charged with mailing a threat to kill or inflict serious bodily injury upon a(n) [legislative] [executive] [court] officer.
+The defendant has been charged with threatening to [kill] (or) [inflict serious bodily injury upon] a(n) [legislative] [executive] [court] officer.

-For you to find the defendant guilty of this offense, the State must prove five things beyond a reasonable doubt:
+For you to find the defendant guilty of this offense, the State must prove three things beyond a reasonable doubt:1

-First, that the defendant knowingly and willfully1 deposited for conveyance in the mail a [letter] [writing] [document].2
+First, that the defendant knowingly and willfully2 made a true threat3 to [inflict serious bodily injury upon] [kill] the victim.

-Second, that such [letter] [writing] [document] contained a true threat3 to [inflict serious bodily injury upon] [kill] the alleged victim.
-A true threat is defined as an objectively threatening statement communicated by a party who possesses the subjective intent to threaten a listener or identifiable group.4 An objectively threatening statement is one that would be understood by a reasonably prudent person perceiving it within its proper context as a serious expression of an intent to [inflict serious bodily injury] [kill] by the speaker.
+A true threat is defined as an objectively threatening statement communicated by a party who possesses the subjective intent to threaten a listener or identifiable group.4 An objectively threatening statement is one that would be understood, by a reasonably prudent person perceiving it within its proper context, as a serious expression of an intent to [inflict serious bodily injury] [kill] by the speaker.
 Subjective intent requires that the speaker intended the statement to be understood as a threat.5 (Intent is a mental attitude seldom provable by direct evidence.
 It must ordinarily be proved by circumstances from which it may be inferred.
 You arrive at the intent of a person by such just and reasonable deductions from the circumstances proven as a reasonably prudent person would ordinarily draw therefrom.)6